daq-tools/kotori/doc/source/gallery/weewx.rst

 This section is about running the whole platform on your own hardware.
 For full installation of the InfluxDB_/Grafana_/Mosquitto_/Kotori_ stack, please have a look at the :ref:`kotori-setup` page.

-weeWX
+WeeWX
 =====
-For setting up weeWX, see also http://www.weewx.com/docs.html.
+For setting up WeeWX, see also http://www.weewx.com/docs.html.

-Setup weeWX MQTT plugin
+Setup WeeWX MQTT plugin
 =======================
 Install the MQTT python bindings::